 Most mystery cruises are for a week to ten days, but if you opt for a two-week cruise it really opens up the possibilities of where you might be going.

-The exception to this is the Uniworld Mystery River Cruise.
-Their latest mystery cruise is an Amsterdam round trip, so you know the area of the world you’ll be in.
-You don’t, however, know exactly where you’ll stop along the way and what you’ll be doing at each stop.
+Last year the Uniworld Mystery River Cruise was an Amsterdam round trip, so guests knew the area of the world they’d be in.
+They didn’t, however, know exactly where they’d stop along the way and what they’d be doing at each call.